 U.S. intelligence agents: drunk with power – and just drunk

-The arrogance, stupidity, and dishonesty common among U.S. national security personnel was on full display this week.
+The arrogance, stupidity, and dishonesty of U.S. intelligence agents was on display this week.
 Details emerged Thursday about an incident the week before: two senior U.S. Secret Service agents apparently drove an official vehicle while drunk, and smashed into a security barrier near the White House during an active investigation of a possible bomb.
 Then, in keeping with the U.S. national security industry’s code of ethics, a supervisor on duty tried to cover it up.
 The Washington Post reported:

 “…a senior supervisor on duty that night…according to officials briefed on the incident, ordered Secret Service officers to let the agents go home without giving them sobriety tests.”